dannguyen/bashappy_helpers/README.md

-# Dan's own bash custom functions
+# Dan's own custom Bash happy helper functions

 A bunch of helper functions I wrote to use for my own macOS terminal convenience.